mcalder113/C_Exercises/README.md

-// C_Exercises\n
-// Exercises from "The C Programming Language" by Brian W. Kernighan & Dennis M. Ritchie.
+Exercises from "The C Programming Language" by Brian W. Kernighan & Dennis M. Ritchie.